greg-js/arch-wiki-md-repo/wiki/_content/english/Unreal Engine 4.md

 #### Register to get the source code

-First you need to register on the [Epic Games](https://www.unrealengine.com) Webpage and link your GitHub account to your Epic Games account.
+First, register at [UnrealEngine.com](https://www.unrealengine.com/) and link your GitHub account to your Epic Games account.
+Once registered, you should be able to [browse the source code](https://github.com/EpicGames/UnrealEngine).

 ### Installing from the AUR